Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Estimation and identification of IRFs

 The scaling factor $\sigma_t$ is included to address the significant fluctuations observed during the Covid period by adjusting the model residual volatility, as suggested by \cite{lenza2022estimate}.
-In particular, $\sigma_t$, takes a value of 1 for all periods preceding the Covid onset period, while from 2020:03 or 2020:Q2 onward until the end of the sample, at $T=$ 2024:M1 or $T=$ 2023:Q4, $\sigma_t$ is estimated in each period by maximum likelihood.\footnote{Our approach differs slightly from the approach of \cite{lenza2022estimate} as their approach is based on US data.
-Nevertheless, the variations introduced do not significantly affect our results.}
+In particular, $\sigma_t$ takes a value of 1 for all periods preceding the Covid onset period, while from 2020:M3 until the end of the sample, at $T=$ 2023:M10, $\sigma_t$ is estimated in each period by maximum likelihood.\footnote{Our approach differs slightly from the approach of \cite{lenza2022estimate} as their approach is based on US data.
+Nevertheless, the variations introduced do not significantly affect our results.
+Moreover, adjusting the IRFs for Covid introduces slight deviations from this invariance due to changes in the volatility parameter $\sigma_t$, leading to unwanted dispersion in the EA IRFs.
+To address this and preserve the invariance property of the CC-VAR, we first estimate $\sigma_t$ for each specification differing only in the last variable.
+We then take the median of the estimated $\sigma_t$ vectors across specifications to obtain an average volatility, which is subsequently used to compute the national IRFs as described.}

-Estimation of the VAR in \eqref{reduced_form} gives the estimated coefficients $\widehat{\mathbf B}_i$ and by VAR inversion we obtain the estimated reduced form IRFs.\footnote{Throughout, we choose $p=8$ lags in the VAR for monthly data and $p=2$ in the VAR for quarterly data.} Consistency, as $N,T\to\infty$, of these estimated IRFs can be directly proved by combining consistency of the estimated common components with the results in \citet{forni2009opening}, which are similar to the results for PCA based Factor augmented VARs obtained by \citet{bai2006confidence}.